aaronpowell/aaronpowell.github.io/src/content/posts/2023-03-16-graphql-on-azure-part-12-graphql-as-a-service.md

 }
 ```

-Since this is Cosmos DB and we don't have a database schema we can work with, we're going to need to create some types in GraphQL for DAb to use:
+Since this is Cosmos DB and we don't have a database schema we can work with, we're going to need to create some types in GraphQL for DAB to use:

 ```graphql
 type Question @model {